How to control cane toads

 - check your load when travelling into parts of Australia not inhabited by cane toads - they will often hide in camping gear, pot plants or boxes of fruit

-- collect toads in your backyard, but always identify it as a cane toad.
+- collect and dispose of cane toads safely, but make sure to identify it as a cane toad first.